tldr-pages/tldr/pages/common/killall.md

 `killall -i {{process_name}}`

-- Terminate a process using the SIGINT (interrupt) signal, which is the same signal sent by pressing `Ctrl+C`:
+- Terminate a process using the SIGINT (interrupt) signal, which is the same signal sent by pressing `Ctrl + C`:

 `killall -INT {{process_name}}`